giusguerrini/xwterm/doc/90-sample-server.md

 On Linux, the traditional **pty** API is used.
 It interoperates seamlessly with **asyncio** module.

 ### Windows-Specific Implementation Details
 On Windows, the official API for creating virtual terminals is **ConPTY**.
 However, as we will see, its usage is challenging and has induced me to look for alternatives (*NOTE* virtual terminal support for Windows in Python does exist, but it doesn't tntegrate well with **asyncio**).
 Surprisingly, there is an official package maintained and distributed by Microsoft, in which virtual terminals are generated through a different API.
 It's the OpenSSH port on Windows ([here](https://github.com/PowerShell/openssh-portable)).
 When it needs a virtual terminal, it launches the program **conhost.exe**, with *sdtdin* and *stdout* redirected to pipes.
 It also includes some command-line options to specify the program to run in the terminal, the size of the virtual screen, and a *pipe HANDLE* through which the controlling process can send resize requests.
-More surprisingly, in some support forums (sponsored by Microsoft), they state that 'OpenSSH should stop using conhost.'
+More surprisingly, in some support forums (sponsored by Microsoft), they state that 'OpenSSH should stop using conhost'.
 However, OpenSSH relies on conhost for a reason: it enables the creation of pipes in OVERLAPPED mode, which **ConPTY** does not support.
 Anyway, **miniserver.py** supports both **conhost** (the default) and **ConPTY** (safer, but slower).
 The command line options **--use-conpty** and **--use-conhost** allow the user to select which API to use.

 #### ConPTY